k-gerner/Game-Pigeon-Solvers/othello/README.md

 are as follows:
 * `othello_client.py`: Contains the logic for the UI and user input, as well as the game runner
-* `strategy.py`: Contains the A.I. strategy logic, as well as some functions for manipulating a game board
+* `othello_strategy.py`: Contains the A.I. strategy logic, as well as some functions for manipulating a game board
+* `othello_player.py`: Contains the base class for Othello Player objects
 * `README.md`: You're reading it right now!

 You can invoke the tool by running